microsoft/datashaper/javascript/tables/docs/tables.api.md

 // @public (undocumented)
 export function isObject(value: string): boolean;

+// Warning: (ae-missing-release-tag) "loadTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function loadTable(text: string, options?: ParserOptions): ColumnTable;

 // Warning: (ae-missing-release-tag) "naDefaults" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)